 The main island has seen steady growth in new construction, with luxury condominiums leading the charge.
 The famed, coral sand Seven Mile Beach commands the highest prices where, according to the Global Property Guide, prices can fetch up to $1,300/square foot.
 With growth concentrated there and in George Town’s Garden, Coco, Mystic and Sunset Retreat, there is plenty of room for buoyancy as growth picks up on other parts of the island.

 All the destinations on our list are beautiful for one reason or another, but Costa Rica may be at the top that list.
 With over 70% of the country preserved as protected lands and national forests, you’ll have no shortage of outdoor wonders to enjoy.
 After a few years of lingering lulls caused by a hangover from the Great Recession, Costa Rica’s real estate market is back.
 But, that also means nice properties here are hot—and only getting hotter, especially with luxury properties.
 Costa Rica’s higher-end property markets in Guanacaste and the Central Coast continue to grow as foreign buyers continue to flock here hoping to find a slice of paradise at or near the bottom of the market.
-But, according to Mark Peterson of Palms Realty Costa Rica, if you want a vacation home in Costa Rica, 2017 might be your best chance for a “deal.”
+But, according to Deborah Landon of Palms Realty Costa Rica, if you want a vacation home in Costa Rica, 2017 might be your best chance for a “deal.”

 There are no restrictions on foreign buyers in Costa Rica, meaning this Central American jewel is ripe for investing and owning a vacation home.